zarusz/SlimMessageBus/CONTRIBUTING.md

 ### Pull requests are welcome

 Pull requests are welcome.
-Ideally first state the problem or feature you need and engage in a discusssion on gitter or github issues.
+Ideally first state the problem or feature you need and engage in a discussion on gitter or github issues.
 A high level design discussion will be needed for new features.

 ### Sign your work